samipak458/samipak458/README.md

 <a href="https://jumpnet.enjinx.io/eth/asset/68c0000000000245/40"><img width="40%" align="right" src="https://user-images.githubusercontent.com/52650290/194544931-7ace475e-39f6-4b18-be93-69394a6c552f.jpg" ></a>

 I'm a passionate cloud engineer with a background in web development.
 I love building and maintaining secure, scalable cloud infrastructure that empower applications.
-Currently, I'm working as a **Cloud Engineer at Atomic Computing**, where I leverage my coding skills and cloud knowledge to troubleshoot issues and ensure smooth operations.
+Currently, I'm working as a **Solution Engineer at Mazik Global**, where I leverage my coding skills and cloud knowledge to troubleshoot issues and ensure smooth operations.
+My work includes cloud services, AI service adoption, automation, cost optimization, and operational excellence, enabling teams to get the most value from their technology.

 With **SAA-C03, CLF-C02, AZ-900 and AZ-104 certifications**, I've proven my dedication to mastering Azure technologies.
 This ensures I can effectively manage and resolve cloud-related issues, setting up a strong operational foundation.